Support Guide

 - Ask for the Deployment ID: This is the fastest way to locate their specific problem.

-- Search in "All Deployments": Locate the record.
+- Search in "All Deployments": Locate the record using the search bar.

 - Check the Status: Is it

-FAILURE,TIMEOUT, or stuck inWORKING? - Review Logs: Identify the root cause (e.g., quota exceeded, bad configuration, API error).
+FAILED,QUEUED, or stuck inWORKING? - Review Logs: Identify the root cause (e.g., quota exceeded, bad configuration, API error).

 - Advise the User: Based on your findings, guide the user to retry with different variables or escalate the issue to Engineering/Admin if it's a platform bug.